vtl-28/alx-higher_level_programming/README.md

-This repository will serve the purpose of hosting alx tasks relating the python programming language
+This repository will serve the purpose of hosting alx tasks relating the Python programming language